About Dallas Office Space

 Whatever nickname you use for Dallas, it’s the “bigger is better” attitude that defines Dallas, even in commercial real estate.
-Dallas has honestly earned the name “Big D” when it comes to diversity in business.
+Dallas has honestly earned the name “Big D” when it comes to diversity in business, as well as office space to house its businesses.
 Dallas has the distinction of being the 4th largest employment center and has the 3rd largest concentration of Fortune 500 companies, while being only the 9th largest city in the U.S. The Dallas-Fort Worth International Airport (DFW) is the 6th busiest airport in the world.
 Dallas’ business is business.

 Dallas is known for shopping and has more shopping opportunities than any other city in the United States.
 Dallas is home to Neiman Marcus department store, which puts out an annual Christmas catalog with outrageously expensive items.
 Luckily, Forbes Magazine (2011) reports that Dallas is home to 17 billionaires so there are plenty of customers for mail-order private islands.